zaBogdan/Genisys/README.md

 - [x] Link the posts with the author, by adding foreignKeys
 - [ ] Find a way to store for 30 days the deleted posts.
 - [x] Secure the API
+- [ ] Logout functionality
 - [ ] Add some role system
 - [ ] Add activity feature (using the access & refresh tokens)
-- [ ] Add a monitoring system and be able to recieve it (MongoDB maybe)
+- [x] Add a monitoring system and be able to recieve it (Logger implementation)

 ### Developing
 None of the following can be used in a production enviroment.
 Some are full of bugs or not yet started.
 For the working ones you can check [Endpoints Docs](Endpoints.md)